JoshBard/senior-design/README_Hardware.md

   - **Passthrough Power to PCB**
   - **Voltage/Current sensing to Pixhawk**
 - **Power PCB**:
-  - Steps down battery voltage to 5V for Raspberry Pi
+  - Steps down battery voltage to 5V to power the onboard Raspberry Pi
-  - Provides power and drive voltage for the 30A ESC to the motor
+  - Provides power and drive voltage for the 30A ESC and motor

 ---